Information Centre

 1. How to determine that an instruction to a registered intermediary has been carried out promptly under item III.18 of the “Guidelines on Conduct Requirements for Registered Intermediaries”?

-Where a registered intermediary, in the course of conducting a regulated activity, takes all reasonable steps to carry out instructions promptly and accurately and informs clients that the form(s) will be passed to the relevant trustee within a reasonable specified period of time and that this timeframe is subsequently met, then item III.
+Where a registered intermediary, in the course of conducting a regulated activity, takes all reasonable steps to carry out client instructions promptly and accurately and informs the client that his/her instruction(s) will be passed to the eMPF Platform within a reasonable specific period of time and that this timeframe is subsequently met, then item III.
 18 of the Guidelines may generally be considered as being satisfied.

-The registered intermediary should exercise reasonableness in determining the ""specific period of time"" in order to ensure that client instructions are carried out ""promptly"".
+The registered intermediary should exercise reasonableness in determining the "specific period of time" in order to ensure that client instructions are carried out "promptly".
 The key is to keep clients informed and to ensure that the spirit of this Guidelines is followed.
+In case of any delay or failure to execute the client’s instructions by the registered intermediary, the client should be alerted by the registered intermediary within a reasonable time.

 2. Does a registered intermediary need to exercise extra care and provide additional support to an elderly scheme member as to whether, when or how much of his/her accrued benefits are to be withdrawn?